-A fully functioning toilets in your home is essential for the health of you and your family.
+Toilets are so important in your home and it is vital that they stay in good condition and in working order.
 However, toilets do not last forever.
-There’ are a lot of things that can go wrong with a toilet and it is important not to ignore what you may think is a small issue, before it becomes a costly oversight.
+There are a lot of things that can go wrong with a toilet and it is important not to ignore any of the following before you end up with a non-functioning toilet.

 - Any cracks that may appear anywhere on the toilet.